Next.js (Part 2)

 useSWR

-Once the server-side rendered parts of a page have been downloaded JavaScript running on the page can fetch data and populate the remaining parts of the page (client-side).
+After the server-side rendered parts of a page downloaded, I used useSWR to fetch data client-side and populate the remaining parts of the page.
+I installed it with npm install swr.

 Catch all routes

-Dynamic routes can be extended to catch all paths by adding three dots (...) inside the brackets.
+I used catch-all routes by adding three dots (...) inside the brackets.
 For example:

-You can use names other than slug, such as: [...param]
+I used names other than slug, such as [...param].

 Client-side code